Article

 Withholding personal income tax from your Arkansas employee

-Personal income tax is an individual income tax on the earnings of Arkansas residents.
-Employers deduct the state income tax from employees’ wages, withhold the amount, and make payments to the state.
+Arkansas residents owe personal income tax (PIT) on their earnings.
+Employers deduct PIT from employees’ wages, withhold the amount, and make payments to the state.

-The withheld amount can be paid to the state through the Arkansas online portal, and more information can be accessed from the Arkansas Department of Finance and Administration.
+The withheld amount can be paid to the state through the Arkansas online portal, and more information can be accessed from the Arkansas DFA website.

 Deel US Payroll